MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/x_axis_assembly.md

 ## Locking collar preload

-Using your fingers press each locking collar towards each other, driving them into the face of each bearing with moderate to high pressure.
-Tighten the inner collar first before tightening the external side collar this will ensure that the screw remains in the same position during use.
+Using your fingers, press each locking collar towards each other - driving them into the face of each bearing with moderate to high pressure.
+Tighten the inner collar first before tightening the external side collar.
+This will ensure that the screw remains in the same position during use.

-NOTE : add some loctite to the set screw.
+_NOTE_: add some medium-strength thread-lock to the set screw.

 ![](../resources/x_axis_assembly/y_axis_step_38.2png.png)